Justin Turner Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.89 team ERA that ranks 11th across all league pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth across all league pitching staffs.

-- The right-hander's last appearance was on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while allowing six hits.
+- In his most recent appearance on Sunday against the Oakland Athletics, the left-hander threw seven innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.